November 21, 2023

 Symbols of peace and love abound!

-Mike Alexander is a video game enthusiast, a chronicler of the 90s, and a collector of many things.
+Mike is a video game enthusiast, a chronicler of the 90s, and a collector of many things.
 Born in the mid-90s, he was able to catch the wave of some of the best things the decade had to offer, like Power Rangers, Pokémon, Bagel Bites, the list goes on.
 Despite the amount of time that has passed, he still enjoys many of those things today!
 If he’s not writing or gaming, he’s probably wondering why Warriors of Virtue didn’t take off the same way Teenage Mutant Ninja Turtles did.

 Check it out!